Net Promoter Score (NPS): Meaning, Question, Calculation and Benchmark

 Many start-up companies try to use the Net Promoter Score to draw a conclusion as to whether they have developed a product that is in demand on the market.
-Sean Ellis, a co-author of the ‘Hacking Growth’ bestseller, advises startuppers to use a different question for this purpose.
+Sean Ellis, a co-author of the ‘Hacking Growth’ bestseller, advises start-ups to use a different question for this purpose.
 In his opinion, to measure the level of demand for a young, developing product, it’s more suitable to ask: ‘how would you feel if you could no longer use our product tomorrow?’
-The predefined answers are ‘very disappointed’, ‘somewhat disappointed’ ‘not disappointed’ or ‘I don’t use this anymore’.
+The predefined answers are ‘very disappointed,’ ‘somewhat disappointed,’ ‘not disappointed’ or ‘I don’t use this anymore.’

-According to the research Sean has conducted on more than 100 start-ups, when less than 40% of the respondents are ‘very disappointed’, the start-up may face problems with growth.
-Start-ups with 40% and higher have good growth potential.
+According to the research Sean has conducted on more than 100 start-ups, when less than 40 percent of the respondents are ‘very disappointed,’ the start-up may face problems with growth.
+Start-ups with 40 percent and higher have good growth potential.

-AidaForm is a cloud-based service which allows you to create any type of online survey and poll within several minutes without coding.
-It also features a wide variety of fields and ready-made templates to use in your feedback, customer satisfaction and customer development research.
-Read more articles about Likert Scales and Different Types of Rating Scales, or create your AidaForm account and start you first surveys today.
+AidaForm is a cloud-based service that allows you to create any type of online survey and poll within several minutes, without coding.
+Use it as Net Promoter Score software and more.
+AidaForm features a wide variety of fields and ready-made templates to use in your feedback, customer satisfaction and customer development research.

 Сreate your account and start your first surveys today!